 There are many possible underlying reasons that doors and windows may not close properly.

 Doors sticking due to misaligned door hinges are a common operation issue.
 The misalignment has many possible reasons: banging the doors, loose screws, kids playing with the doors, and so on.
 Foundation problems are the most severe cause of door operation issues.

 If it is difficult to open and close your windows, it suggests that there may be an issue with the window balances.
 There are several types of window balances depending on the age of your windows.
 The most common cause of non-operating windows is caused by dirt and grit that can build up over time.

 10. Double-Tapped Wires at the Electrical Panel

 A double-tapped circuit breaker is an electrical defect inside an electrical panel.
 A double-tap occurs when two wires connect to a single circuit breaker only engineered to accept one wire.

 The problem with double-tapping is that it overloads a circuit breaker since it isn’t designed for two wires, this can also cause loose wire connections at the circuit breaker.
 A loose connection can potentially spark, continuously trip, or overheat…And, in worst cases start a fire!
-Double-taps are only visible when the panel cover is removed and is the most common electric panel defect that we repair at PunchList.
-Have your electric panel checked often to prevent this fire hazard!
+Double-taps are only visible when the panel cover is removed and are the most common electric panel defect that we repair at PunchList.
+Have your electrical panel checked often to prevent this fire hazard!